scientific-python/tools.scientific-python.org/content/_index.md

 title = 'For Organization'
 link = '/community'
 body = '''
-Calender, forum, and other services for organization the community.
+Calendar, forum, and other services for organizing the community.
 '''
 {{< /card >}}